Snowflake-Labs/sfquickstarts/site/sfguides/src/connectors_native_sdk_java_example/connectors_native_sdk_java_example.md

 The project contains multiple subdirectories which will be shortly described in the following section.

 ### Connectors Native SDK
-This directory contains all the Connectors Native SDK code.
+The `connectors-native-sdk` directory contains all the Connectors Native SDK code.
 It is further split into subdirectories as described below.

 #### Connectors Native SDK Java
-This directory contains all the Native SDK Java code along with unit tests and integration tests for the components.
+The `connectors-native-sdk-java` directory contains all the Native SDK Java code with unit tests and integration tests for the SDK components.
-Because of the nature of the Native Apps inside Snowflake this means not only Java code, but also sql code, which is necessary to create a working application.
+Because of the nature of the Native Apps inside Snowflake not only Java code, but also sql code, which is necessary to create a working application.
 The definitions of the database objects can be found inside `src/main/resources` directory.
 Those files are used while creating an application to customize what objects will be available inside the application.
 For this example purposes we will be using `all.sql` file, which creates objects for all the available features.
-General idea how those files are used will be explained in this tutorial, but for the more information it's better to check usage documentation.
+This file will be executed during the installation process of the application.
 For now this code is not available as jar archive that can be used as a dependency in java project and has to be included as source files.

 #### Connectors Native SDK Java test
-This directory contains source code of a helper library used in unit tests, for example objects to mock particular components and custom assertions.
+The `connectors-native-sdk-java-test` directory contains source code of a helper library used in unit tests, for example objects to mock particular components and custom assertions.
 Files inside this directory are not used when deploying an application.

 ### Example Java GitHub connector
 The actual example connector is located inside `examples/connectors-native-sdk-example-java-github-connector` directory.
 Inside this directory `app/` contains all the files needed to run the Native App.
 The `app/streamlit/` directory contains source files necessary to run the streamlit ui.
 The `setup.sql` file is run during the application installation and is responsible for creating the necessary database objects.
+This file will execute the `all.sql` file mentioned before, as well as some custom sql code.
 The `manifest.yml` is the manifest of the Native App and is necessary to create application package and then the application itself.
-This file specifies application properties as well as permissions needed by the application.
+This file specifies application properties, as well as permissions needed by the application.

 Additionally, `examples/connectors-native-sdk-example-java-github-connector` directory contains `src/` subdirectory which contains custom connector logic, such as implementation of the required classes and customization to the default SDK components.